 Termination of employment

-Your employer must give you notice before they terminate your employment.
-The longer you have worked with your employer, the longer the notice period should be.
+Under employment law in Ireland, your boss must provide you with notice before terminating your employment.
+The longer you have worked somewhere, the longer the notice period should be.